Do NOT fertilize!!!!

 If you have pine needles, aged pine bark or other acid containing mulch, apply 3-4 inches around your plant in a 4x4 area.
 Do not use green mulch as it will leach out the nitrogen from your soil (and thus steal it from your plant).
 Water thoroughly.
 Blueberries need an inch of rain every week.
 One gallon of water is approximately one inch of rain for an area 12” x 12” – so depending on the size of your root system you will need to adjust accordingly.

 Did I mention not to fertilize that first year????
 Really, I mean it.
+The peat moss will provide enough nitrogen and acidity the first year.

 Keep weeds, especially grass, from competing with your blueberry bush by pulling routinely or using thick mulch.